Recovery beyond separation

 ‘Do you (professional) have the tools to support our family through the chaos and anger, so that our children have the best opportunity to have the love and support of both parents and extended families… forever?

-N.B.
-Read the essay by an adult child of a family separation.
+Below are a few resources for further reading on this topic.
+Read the essay by an adult child of a family separation (first link).
 Included are several comments by children and parents from a split family.
 I found her essay poignant and profoundly sad!

 Preparing a script for navigating the family conference.